rpm-software-management/rpm-web/index.md

 ## News

+#### RPM 4.14.0 RC1 released!
+(Sep 06 2017)
+* See [release notes](wiki/Releases/4.14.0) for details and download information
+* Highlights since alpha:
+  * Support for 'unless' rich dependencies
+  * Ensure header is present in callback events
+  * Macro argument quoting changed to be much more compatible
+  * Experimental LMDB backend
+  * Misc bugfixes and minor enhancements

 #### RPM 4.14.0 alpha released!
 (Aug 10 2017)
 * See [release notes](wiki/Releases/4.14.0) for details and download information
 * Highlights include: